The tooth implant procedure. – Part 2.

-As each one is used in turn, the hole will be gradually enlarged, until it is the correct size for the implant that has been selected.
+As each one is used in turn, the hole will gradually become larger, until it is the correct diameter for the implant that’s been selected.

 What size implant will be placed?

 Larger has advantages.

-In general, the dentist will want to use as large a tooth implant as is reasonably possible.
-This is because longer and larger diameter implants distribute their load to the surrounding bone more favorably than comparative smaller ones.
+In general, the dentist will want to select an implant that’s as large as reasonably possible.
+That’s because longer and larger diameter ones distribute their load to the surrounding bone more favorably than comparatively smaller ones.

 - Most dental implants that are placed are on the order of 4mm in diameter (around 3/16ths of an inch).

-Some dentists consider a diameter of 3.25mm to be the smallest that can insure adequate implant strength.
+- Some dentists consider a diameter of 3.25mm to be the smallest that can insure adequate strength.

 - Tooth implants greater than 4mm are available but they’re not widely used because sufficient bone width for them is not often available.